 Decrease an ultrabook laptop temperature and prevent heating

-The performance of ultrabooks has been increased with the 8th generation i7 processors despite thin body.
+The performance of ultrabooks has been increased with the 8th generation i7 processors despite the thin body.
 But that does one thing for sure, rise in temperature which is not a good sign for the laptop processor life.
 Using one (or all) mentioned tips you are certainly going to decrease your laptop temperature by few degrees.